Headless men: Later explanations

 Explanations similar to de Laet's were repeated in later years.
 In the Age of Enlightenment, Joseph-François Lafitau asserted that while "acephalous" races were actually present in North America, they were no more than a local trait of having the head set deep in the shoulders.
 He argued that reports of "headless" traits in the "East Indies" by writers of antiquity is evidence that people of the same genetic pool migrated from Asia to North America.
 Contemporary literature say certain writers attribute Blemmyes' physique as an ability to raise both shoulders to an extraordinary height, and ensconcing their head in between.

 Other explanations have been offered for the legend of their unusual physique.
 As noted earlier, native warriors perhaps employed the tactic of keeping head tucked close to the breast while marching with one knee on the ground.
 Or, perhaps, they had the custom of carrying shields ornamented with faces.

 Europeans also formerly considered Blemmyes to be an exaggerated report about apes.

+In a 2025 article, Karl Brandt proposed that the legend of the Blemmye may have been inspired by the dried and modified remains of hammerhead sharks.
+The descriptions of Blemmyes with eyes on their shoulders and a horseshoe-like mouth in their chest fits that of a hammerhead’s cephalofoil when reimagined as a torso.
+Historical Blemmye territory such as the Red Sea coast, the Andaman and Nicobar Islands, and the Orinoco Delta are renowned for their hammerhead populations.

+Parallels in other cultures

+Headless men also appear in several Asian legends.
+Breast-eyed races (war-čašmān) are recurrent in the Zoroastrian scriptures such as the Bundahishn, the Jamasp Namag and the Drakht-i Asurig.
+Men with eyes in their chests are mentioned in Ibn Wasīf Shāh's Digest of Wonders (Akhbār al-zamān), in the anonymous Book of Curiosities, and by other medieval islamic geographers as Al-Qazwini and Ibn al-Wardi.
+They also appear in the Syriac The Marvels Found in the Great Cities and in the Piri Reis Map.